map-dcomp/map-code/docs/developer/README.txt

 If you are on Windows and cannot execute the setup script, open it in a text editor and execute the git commands in the file to setup your environment.

-Install eclipse, Neon has been tested.
+Install eclipse
 Install the checkstyle plugin for eclipse.

-Install gradle support http://www.vogella.com/tutorials/EclipseGradle/article.html only stel 2

-Install scala support using update site http://download.scala-ide.org/sdk/lithium/e46/scala212/stable/site At a minimum install  "Scala", "Scala IDE for Eclipse".

-If you get errors about incompatible versions of the scala compiler.
-  * Go into the eclipse project properties
-  * Got down to "Scala Compiler"
-  * Select "Use Project Settings"
-  * Select a "Scala Installation" of "Latest 2.11 bundle (dynamic)"

 Get the initial build setup

-  1. cd src && ./gradlew build -x test
+  1. cd src && ./gradlew assemble
   2. cd src && ./gradlew cleanEclipseClasspath eclipseClasspath
   3. Tell eclipse to import a project and select the directory